Mundagakanniamman Koil railway station

-Mundakakanniamman Koil is a railway station on the Chennai MRTS, located near Brindavan Street and Mundakakanni Amman Koil Street in Mylapore, along the Buckingham Canal.
+Mundagakanniamman Koil is a railway station on the Chennai MRTS, located near Brindavan Street and Mundakakanni Amman Koil Street in Mylapore, along the Buckingham Canal.
 The station exclusively serves the Chennai MRTS, and serves the neighbourhood of northern Mylapore, Santhome and Royapettah.

 History

 Mundakakanniamman Koil station is the 18th MRTS station to be operational.
 Work on the station began in 2002, at an initial estimated cost of ₹ 85.5 million.
 The station has been built as an additional one in the first phase of the Chennai MRTS network completed much earlier.
 Initially slated to be completed in April 2009 at a cost of ₹ 350 million, the construction was delayed due to land-acquisition issues.
 The next deadline was set as 2012 and again it was delayed due to getting approval for the name.
 The cost of construction was ₹ 100 million.
 The station was opened to public on 14 May 2014.